MiCASA Land Carbon Flux

 Generate Map

-For this example, we’ll look at NPP over Amazon Rainforest, South America.
+For this example, we’ll look at NPP over the Amazon Rainforest, South America.

 First, let’s determine an area of interest (AOI) to visualize via GeoJSON.